L-mid/noise-sched/docs/reports/E6_report.md

 #### Interpretation

 - **No catastrophic sampler bug.** FIDs for all four (schedule, sampler) pairs live in the same narrow band (~193–195).
-There’s no obviously broken combo (e.g. huge FID spike) when switching from DDPM to DDIM.
+There’s no obviously broken combo (e.g. huge FID spike) when switching from DDPM to DDIM which is great.
 - **Sampler choice doesn’t flip the schedule story.**
   - Linear remains the best combo under DDPM and is still competitive under DDIM.
   - Cosine never massively outperforms linear; DDIM only nudges cosine slightly closer.
-- **Differences are small vs overall training quality.** At this short 10k-step regime, the ~1–2 FID spread between cells is tiny compared to the gap to any “good” CIFAR model, so the main conclusion is just *parity*: samplers are wired correctly and behave sensibly on top of the existing schedules.
+- **Differences are small vs overall training quality.** At this short 10k-step regime, the ~1–2 FID spread between cells is tiny compared to the gap to any real CIFAR model.
+So samplers are wired correctly and behave sensibly on top of the existing schedules, but other than that...

 ---

-#### Checks done
+#### Checks done (becasue i made a checklist for this one lol)

 - [x] FID for all 4 (schedule × sampler) combos at NFE=50
 - [x] 4-way qualitative sample grid (E1/E2 × DDPM/DDIM)